The HTML Zip export creates a zip file containing files for each of your articles and folders for each category/subcategory.

 - Open the HTML Zip tab.

 - By default, exports will not include draft articles.
-Check the box next to Include draft articles to include them.
+If you'd like to include draft articles, check the Content options box to Include draft articles.

-- Click the Save and Regenerate HTML Export button to generate a new HTML export.
-Once you click this button, a progress bar will appear.
-The message here will go through a few stages:
+- Select Save and Regenerate HTML Export to generate a new HTML export.
+The page updates to display a progress bar.

 - HTML export queued